 Our first Workshop on Computer vision for Global Challenges (CV4GC) was accepted at CVPR this year!
 Really excited about organizing an initiative to bring the computer vision community closer to socially impactful tasks, datasets and applications for the whole world.
 Check out the CV4GC website!

 Our paper Focal Visual-Text Attention for Memex Question Answering was accepted for publication at the IEEE Transactions on Pattern Analysis and Machine Inteligence (impact factor: 9.455).
 It introduces our MemexQA Dataset, the first publicly available multimodal question answering dataset consisting of real personal photo albums.
 More info in the project page above.

 Our paper Large-scale Visual Relationship Detection was accepted at the Thirty-Third AAAI Conference on Artificial Intelligence (AAAI 2019, acceptance rate 16.2%).
-Code and models will be out soon!
+Code is now on github.

 Our paper A^2-Nets: Double Attention Networks was accepted at NIPS 2018.
 See you in Montreal!
 Work with awesome collaborators from the National University of Singapore.

 Our work on visual similarity search over the whole Flickr corpus just launched!
 Try it yourselves by clicking on the magnifying glass icon at the top right corner of any photopage!
 Story covered in The Verge, Engadget, Petapixel, Digital Trends and Venture Beat.

 After two amazing years at Yahoo Research, joined the Computer Vision Group at Facebook Research in Menlo Park.

 Our paper "Tag Prediction in Flickr: A view from the darkroom" on large scale image classification with noisy training data received the best paper award at the 1st Workshop on Large Scale Computer Vision Systems at NIPS 2016.